-The Academy will not give any medication (prescribed, to a child under 16 without a parent's written consent except in exceptional circumstances under direction of a medical professional.
+St Chads CE Nursery and Infant School will not give any prescribed medication to a child under 16 without a parent's written consent except in exceptional circumstances under direction of a medical professional.

 A child under 16 years of age should never be given medicine containing Aspirin unless prescribed by a healthcare professional.